Dickey Betts: Personal life

-Betts was a Florida native, born in West Palm Beach.
-Though he resided briefly in Georgia during the formative years of the Allman Brothers Band, he lived in the Sarasota metropolitan area for most of his life.
+Betts was born in West Palm Beach, Florida.
+He lived in the Sarasota metropolitan area for most of his life, with a notable span in Macon, Georgia, during the formative years of the Allman Brothers Band.

-Betts was married five times, last to Donna, in 1989.
+Betts was married five times, lastly to Donna, in 1989.
 He had four children: Kimberly, Christy, Jessica, and Duane.
 Christy is married to Frank Hannon of the band Tesla.
-Jessica is the namesake of Betts's instrumental.
-Duane, named for Betts's former bandmate Duane Allman, is also a musician and performed and recorded with his father, and with Gregg Allman's son Devon in the Allman Betts Band.
+Jessica is the namesake of Betts's instrumental composition.
+Duane, named for Betts's former bandmate Duane Allman, is also a musician who has performed and recorded with his father, and with Gregg Allman's son Devon in the Allman Betts Band.

-Although they had been separated personally and as musical bandmates for over 15 years, Betts and Gregg Allman became reconciled before Allman's death in 2017.
+Although they had been separated personally and as musical bandmates for more than 15 years, Betts and Gregg Allman reconciled before Allman's death in 2017.

 In August 2018, the 74-year old Betts suffered a mild stroke and had to cancel tour dates with his Dickey Betts Band.
-Following an accident at his home in Osprey, Florida he was admitted to hospital in critical but stable condition.
+Following an accident at his home in Osprey, Florida, he was admitted to hospital in critical but stable condition.
 On September 20, 2018, he successfully underwent surgery to relieve swelling on his brain.
 In a statement posted on his website, Betts and his family said the "outpouring of support from all over the world has been overwhelming and amazing.
 We are so appreciative."

 Betts died of cancer and chronic obstructive pulmonary disease at his home in Osprey, Florida, on April 18, 2024, at the age of 80.